Deploy an External Load Balancer with Oracle Cloud Native Environment

 At the end of this tutorial, you should be able to do the following:

-• Configure Oracle Cloud Native Environment on a 5-node cluster
+• Configure Oracle Cloud Native Environment to use the OCI Load Balancer

-• Verify Load Balancer failover between the control plane nodes completes successfully
+• Verify failover between the control plane nodes completes successfully

 Prerequisites